 Every facet of the small venue and its autumn colour palette says Australia in the 1970s–from the jukebox playing “Aussie hits” to the chenille covered orange chairs, and from the old school NRL memorabilia to the different shades of brown tiling and doors in the bathrooms.
 Working in collaboration with Braham, the venue’s high top tables and stools were custom made by Marrickville’s Reso & Co to resemble classic pub furniture of the time.
 The simple pub pleasures of a pool table or an AC/DC pinball machine also reside for entertainment.

+As for what’s on tap, you’ll get an idea of that long before you even set foot inside as you spot the lit-up beer signage from down the road.
+Sitting up on high is a sign for local brewers, the Grifter, with some retro Toohey’s old and VB signs at the entrance for good balance.
 With a tap list of local craft beers and classic standards, the pub isn’t necessarily aiming for a mix of past and present but is pouring good products sure to please anyone popping in for a schooner.
 “We’re just keeping it simple,” says Dore.
 “If you’ve got quality, it doesn’t matter whether it’s new or old.
 It’s just cold beer.”

 The pub is now also a must-do for any member of the Resch’s Appreciation Society, with the Inner West favourite on tap, some silver bullet tinnies in the "cold beer" fridge, and a large mural of the retro NSW logo painted on the back wall above some actual wooden grandstand seating.